Learner0x5a/kTrans-release/README.md

 # kTrans: Knowledge-Aware Transformer for Binary Code Embedding

-This repo is the official code of **kTrans: Knowledge-Aware Transformer for Binary Code Embedding**.

-*This repo provide the source code, the pretrained model as well as Quick Start of kTrans.*
+*This repo provide the source code, the pretrained model as well as Quick Start of [kTrans](https://arxiv.org/abs/2308.12659).*

  * kTrans provides **general-purpose** binary code embeddings with knowledge integration.
  * kTrans is **scalable**.
 It does not require heavyweight program analysis, but only an arbitrary disassembly tool (e.g. IDA Pro) to obtain function instructions and retrieve knowledge.